Who Cares Where You Run?

 Running in 120-degree weather is not fun.

 Some people are not comfortable running outside, and it’s essential (for others) to realize that people do what they are comfortable.
-Safety should always be a runners number 1 priority.
+Safety should always be a runner’s number 1 priority.
+So who cares where you run as long as you’re safe.

-Finally, the majority of us are never going to be elite athletes, and we don’t need to have a rigid plan.
-Even elites athletes use all sorts of methods.
-Some elites love the treadmill, high mileage or low mileage.
+Finally, even elites athletes use all sorts of methods for their training.
+Some elites love the treadmill, high mileage, or low mileage.
 We do what makes us happy and what is best for our personal needs.
+No one cares where they run!

 Social media will always cause us to compare.
-It’s something tough to avoid in our modern day world.
-My point is that not to put others down because where and how they choose to run.
+It’s something tough to avoid in our modern-day world.
+My point is not to put others down because of where and how they choose to run.

 Questions for you: